 Book & Beyond is a group where you can fellowship with kindred book enthusiasts and discuss a new book each month.
 Don't have a passion for reading?
 Not a problem!
 This group is open to all ages and for anyone with a slight interest in reading and fellowship.

-For the month of MAY the group will be reading "We Begin at the End" by Chris Whitaker.
-The March meeting is Thursday, May 19 at 6:00 p.m.
-Please contact the church office for meeting location.
+For the month of DECEMBER the group will be reading "One Day in December" by Josie Silver.
+The August meeting is Tuesday, December 27 at 6:00 p.m.

 Interested in participating?
 Contact the church office for more information!

 Our Disaster Relief Ministry's mission is to serve our community and individuals and help them to prepare, respond, and recover from disasters.
 The goal is to help all people in emergencies and crises like Jesus did in His teachings.

 We can only hope that the folks who tell us how many storms we will have are right this year.
 The problem with these predictions is that it lulls us into preparedness complacency – in other words, preparing our family and property does not make it to the top of our priority list.

 This team currently meets on the 1st and 3rd Saturday of each month.
 If you are interested in participating please contact Barry Ratcliffe, at firstname.lastname@example.org.
 If you need assistance in preparing your property for a hurricane or any other possible disaster we can assist you.